Monisha325/fatigue-life-ml/README.md

 # Fatigue Life Prediction of Welded Joints in Bridge Structures
 ### Machine Learning for Structural Reliability Assessment

-**A data-driven ML framework for predicting fatigue life of welded bridge joints, trained on 45,315 real experimental observations extracted from 1,666 peer-reviewed publications.**
+**A data-driven ML framework for predicting fatigue life of welded bridge joints, trained on 45,315 real experimental observations extracted from 1,666 peer-reviewed publications.(from figshare)**

 ---